This procedure sets forth guidelines to assist state-operated campuses of the State

 procurement evaluation committee approves all sub consultants.
 The MWBE

 Program Coordinator approves whether the MWBE component is meaningful and acceptable.

 This is done in collaboration with campus design professionals.
 The MWBE

 component is vetted prior to selection and then again after selection.

 Architecture/Engineering Design Sub-Consultant/MWBE Staffing List (7555-15)

 Contractor EEO Policy Statement (7557-104)

-The following MWBE documentation is required from the vendor/contractor/consultant
+The following MWBE documentation is required within seven days

 Receipt of the MWBE utilization plan and staffing plan is required within